REGISTRATION, SEASONS AND DIVISIONS

 For the Spring season, please post-date your cheques for June 30 of the same year.

-REFUND POLICY: If you have registered and for any personal reason you need to cancel, your refund request must be submitted in writing to the NCBA registrar.
-A full refund less a $30.00 administration fee will be issued if received by the registrar prior to March 1st .
-A 50% refund will be issued if received between March 2nd and April 15th less $30 administration fee.
-No refunds after April 15th .
-Please allow 30 days processing time.
+REFUND POLICY: If you have registered and for any reason you need to cancel, a request must be submitted in writing to the NCBA registrar.
+A full refund less the non-refundable early bird discount and a $30 administration fee will be issued if received by the registrar prior to March 1st.
+A 50% refund will be issued if received

 Uniforms and Equipment